AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 ]
 ```

 One or more indexes are needed in most read calls to determine which data to read.
 The simplest way to supply an index is as a string.
-A `DateTime` is used as an index below in .
-NET:
+A `DateTime` is used as an index below in .NET:

 ```csharp
 string index = DateTime.Parse("2017-08-17T17:21:36.3494129Z")
                .ToUniversalTime().ToString("o");
 ```

-To read a value at a distinct index, you can use the SDS .
-NET client libraries method. `Time` is the index here, which is a property of a type named `Simple` :
+To read a value at a distinct index, you can use the SDS .NET client libraries method. `Time` is the index here, which is a property of a type named `Simple`:

 ```csharp
 value = await client.GetDistinctValueAsync<Simple>(simpleStream.Id, index);